AdaCore/learn/content/courses/ada-idioms/chapters/abstract_data_types.rst

 the abstraction and happen to be implementable by returning the value of a component.
 For example, a real stacks ADT package would include a function indicating the extent of the object |mdash| that is, the number of values currently contained.
-In our example implementation the Top component happens to indicate that value, in addition to indicating the current top of the stack.
+In our example implementation the :ada:`Top` component happens to indicate that value, in addition to indicating the current top of the stack.
 The body of the :ada:`Extent` function can then be as
 follows: